zordius/subtask.js/README.md

 **We should provide input for modules**

-But, how do we get the data? by the query param?
+But, how do we get the data?
+By the query parameters?
 We decide to make modules handle itself.

 ```javascript
 var somePage = function (req, res) {